cappeadu/FinRisk-XAI/README.md

 ## 🎯 Overview

-This repository contains a **prototype framework** for systematically evaluating explainability methods in financial compliance ML.
+This repository contains a research prototype for evaluating explainable AI (XAI) methods applied to **financial risk classification** from textual disclosures (SEC Item 1A risk factors).
+The project focuses on comparing explanation methods across **faithfulness**, **sparsity**, and **computational efficiency**, with an emphasis on regulatory and decision-making contexts.
 This preliminary work identifies a critical research gap and proposes a methodology for comprehensive research.

+This work is intended as a research instrument, not a production system.

 **Current Status:** Prototype with quantitative evaluation on 250+ documents
 **Future Direction:** Large-scale study with stakeholder validation (1,200+ documents, 20-30 practitioners)